-Section A.1 Page 20 of 54 Version: November 2021
+Section A.1 Page 20 of 53 Version: November 2021

-Updated MDC January 2022
+Updated SN

 Review

 Next Review Due September 2022

-- 14.1 The College recognises the importance of identifying vulnerable students that may be at risk of abuse (Categories of Abuse see Appendix 2), or children that may have additional support needs.
-We recognise that a student may be classed as vulnerable for a variety of reasons and this may not be permanent. - 14.2 This College recognises the following as vulnerable groups (although not exclusively): - Children with Special Educational Needs - Children with emotional/behavioural/attachment disorders - Children known to the YOT team - Children attending alternative education provision (AP). - Children with caring responsibilities or classified as a young carer - Looked after children and those subject to private fostering arrangements - Children missing education/low attendance - Children dealing with issues around domestic abuse - Children from Gypsy, Roma, Traveller communities - Children experiencing bereavement - Children in receipt of FSM or PPG - Children at risk from neglect; physical; sexual and emotional abuse - Disabled children - Children at risk of exclusion - Children at risk from bullying, including online bullying and prejudice-based bullying - Children at risk of peer-on-peer abuse - Children at risk from the impact of new technologies on sexual behaviour, for example sexting - Girls at risk of female genital mutilation - Children at risk of being drawn into terrorism and radicalisation - Children at risk of exploitation, sexual exploitation and trafficking - Children at risk of honour based violence or forced marriage - Children affected by substance misuse (drugs, alcohol) - Children affected by mental health issues - Children affected by faith abuse - Children affected by gender based violence or violence against women and girls - Children affected by fabricated or induced illness - Children affected by issues around bullying - Children affected by crime - Children affected by gang activity - Children affected by gender reassignment lesbian, gay, bisexual and transgender (LGBT) abuse.
-(Transgender Guidance, appendix 7) - Children from BAME communities. - 14.3 We will recognise vulnerable students and support them through: - a) the curriculum to encourage self-esteem and self-motivation - b) the College ethos which promotes a positive, supportive and secure environment and which gives all students and adults a sense of being respected and valued - c) the implementation of the College's behaviour management policies
+- Children attending alternative education provision (AP). - Children with caring responsibilities or classified as a young carer - Looked after children and those subject to private fostering arrangements - Children missing education/low attendance - Children dealing with issues around domestic abuse - Children from Gypsy, Roma, Traveller communities - Children experiencing bereavement - Children in receipt of FSM or PPG - Children at risk from neglect; physical; sexual and emotional abuse - Disabled children - Children at risk of exclusion - Children at risk from bullying, including online bullying and prejudice-based bullying - Children at risk of peer-on-peer abuse - Children at risk from the impact of new technologies on sexual behaviour, for example sexting - Girls at risk of female genital mutilation - Children at risk of being drawn into terrorism and radicalisation - Children at risk of exploitation, sexual exploitation and trafficking - · Children at risk of honour based violence or forced marriage - Children affected by substance misuse (drugs, alcohol) - Children affected by mental health issues - Children affected by faith abuse - Children affected by gender based violence or violence against women and girls - · Children affected by fabricated or induced illness - · Children affected by issues around bullying - Children affected by crime - Children affected by gang activity - Children affected by gender reassignment lesbian, gay, bisexual and transgender (LGBT) abuse.
+(Transgender Guidance, appendix 7) - Children from BAME communities. - 14.3 We will recognise vulnerable students and support them through: - a) the curriculum to encourage self-esteem and self-motivation - b) the College ethos which promotes a positive, supportive and secure environment and which gives all students and adults a sense of being respected and valued - c) the implementation of the College's behaviour management policies - d) a consistent approach agreed by all staff which will endeavour to ensure the student knows that some behaviour is unacceptable but s/he is valued - e) regular liaison with other professionals and agencies that supports the students and their families - f) a commitment to develop productive, supportive relationships with parents, whenever it is in the child's best interest to do so - g) the development and support of a responsive and knowledgeable staff group, trained to respond appropriately in child protection situations

-Section A.1 Page 21 of 54 Version: November 2021
+Section A.1 Page 21 of 53 Version: November 2021

-Updated MDC January 2022
+Updated SN

 Review

 Next Review Due September 2022

-- d) a consistent approach agreed by all staff which will endeavour to ensure the student knows that some behaviour is unacceptable but s/he is valued - e) regular liaison with other professionals and agencies that supports the students and their families - f) a commitment to develop productive, supportive relationships with parents, whenever it is in the child's best interest to do so - g) the development and support of a responsive and knowledgeable staff group, trained to respond appropriately in child protection situations - h) recognition that, statistically, children with behavioural difficulties and disabilities are most vulnerable to abuse, so staff who work with such children will need to be particularly sensitive to signs of abuse - i) recognition that in a home environment where there is domestic abuse, drug or alcohol abuse, children may also be vulnerable and in need of support and/or protection. - 14.4 The College will support students from families at risk of domestic abuse by signing up to Operation Encompass with Wiltshire Police, to be informed of domestic incidents within the child's home. - 14.5 The College recognises it may be the only stable, secure and predictable element in the lives of vulnerable children and that whilst at College their behaviour may still be challenging and defiant or they may be withdrawn. - 14.6 Recognising the vulnerability of part time students, the College will inform the local authority if they put students on a part-time timetable including where they have agreed flexi schooling. - 14.7 Peer-on-peer abuse.
+- h) recognition that, statistically, children with behavioural difficulties and disabilities are most vulnerable to abuse, so staff who work with such children will need to be particularly sensitive to signs of abuse - recognition that in a home environment where there is domestic abuse, drug or alcohol abuse, children may also be vulnerable and in need of support and/or protection. - 14.4 The College will support students from families at risk of domestic abuse by signing up to Operation Encompass with Wiltshire Police, to be informed of domestic incidents within the child's home. - 14.5 The College recognises it may be the only stable, secure and predictable element in the lives of vulnerable children and that whilst at College their behaviour may still be challenging and defiant or they may be withdrawn. - 14.6 Recognising the vulnerability of part time students, the College will inform the local authority if they put students on a part-time timetable including where they have agreed flexi schooling. - 14.7 Peer-on-peer abuse.